Where to Stay in Cardiff: 8 Best Areas

-3. Butetown and Century Wharf – Best Area to Stay on Budget
+3. Butetown & Century Wharf, Where to Stay in Cardiff on Budget

 Butetown is Cardiff’s multicultural epicentre, full of independent restaurants and shops offering cuisines and products from around the world.
 One of the less affluent areas of Cardiff, Butetown has its own distinct vibe of authenticity that derives from being a bustling residential area not geared around the tourist industry.

 Accommodation is less plentiful than in the main hubs, but the options are typically more affordable.
 Those travelling to or from Cardiff by train will appreciate Butetown’s proximity to Cardiff Central train station.
-The tracks run along the north of the district, separating it from the City Centre.
+The tracks run along the north of the district, separating it from the Cardiff City Centre.

 Running up the west length of Butetown is Canal Park, a stretch of inner-city green space, providing residents and visitors a pleasant area to relax.
 The park has some nice walking routes that lead down into the larger Hamadryad Park in Cardiff Bay.

 On the other side of Canal Park is Century Wharf.
 This modern complex provides residential and tourist accommodation along the banks of the River Taff.

-The area is right between the more fashionable areas of the City Centre and the east side of Cardiff Bay.
+The area is right between the more fashionable areas of the Cardiff City Centre and the east side of Cardiff Bay.
 This a perfect area to stay in if you want to enjoy the luxuries of the surrounding areas without the higher rates for accommodation.

 Stay in Butetown & Century Wharf if you are on a budget; you want to stay near the City Centre or Cardiff Bay but without the higher prices; you are travelling to or from the city by train.

-4. Atlantic Wharf and East Moors – Best Quiet Area to Stay in Cardiff
+4. Atlantic Wharf and East Moors, Where to Stay in Cardiff Quiet

 To the east of Butetown, around the East Bute Docks, is the Atlantic Wharf area.
 This area is home to the Cardiff City Council buildings, overlooking the water.
 Around these buildings are a number of parks and local hospitality, catering to the officials who work here.